Our 90-Day Adventure in Italy – Emilia-Romagna Region

-- Reggio Emilia – Small town located close to Parma
+- Reggio Emilia – a Small town located close to Parma

 - Modena – Home of Ferrari Museum

-- Rimini – A beach town off the Adriaic Sea and a good jump location to San Marino
+- Rimini – A beach town off the Adriatic Sea and a good jump location to San Marino

 - San Marino – The 5th smallest country in the world and amazing to see in person

-- Bologna – A university town with lots of student
+- Bologna – A university town with lots of students

 We also bicycled through many small towns, some not even on the map, as we took our adventure outside of Parma.
 These back roads were the best bicycle rides as we allowed ourselves to “get lost.”
 The beautiful houses and scenery will always stay with us.
 Parma Centro itself it just beautiful and bicycle friendly.
 Bicycles rule the streets!